Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: Discussions

-Nevertheless, the turnover feature at sub-nHz frequencies will be crucial for future observations, as it can serve as a diagnostic for the eccentricity distribution in the SMBHB population and the physical processes governing binary evolution.
+Nevertheless, the turnover feature at low frequencies will be crucial for future observations, as it can serve as a diagnostic for the eccentricity distribution in the SMBHB population and the physical processes governing binary evolution.
 The circumbinary gas disks are thought to play a key role in determining eccentricity.
 Current theoretical studies suggest that prograde disks can either circularize ($e_0\sim0$), or, under certain conditions, settle to an equilibrium state around $e_0 \sim 0.4 $ \citep{Zrake:2020zkw, DOrazio:2021kob, Siwek:2023rlk}.
 In contrast, retrograde disks are predicted to pump eccentricities to even higher values up to $e_0 \geq 0.8$ \citep{Garg:2024oeu, 2024MNRAS.527.6021T}.
-Therefore, eccentricity can vary according to the disk properties, and the resultant overall signature of these SMBHB evolutions within the gaseous decay phase could be imprinted on the SGWB spectrum.
-Furthermore, eccentricity causes the SMBHBs to evolve faster and thus spend less time in each frequency bin, resultantly a decrease in the number of SMBHBs contributing to the SGWB \citep{Kelley:2017lek}.
+Consequently, the disk properties directly dictate the degree of eccentricity, determining which of the suppression mechanisms described above dominates the spectral shape.
+Thus, the resultant overall signature of these SMBHB evolutions within the gaseous decay phase could be imprinted on the SGWB spectrum.

 However, environmental effects from gas and stellar interactions can also suppress the low-frequency SGWB \citep{Ellis:2023dgf, Raidal:2024odr}, producing spectral features that can be difficult to distinguish from eccentricity-induced suppression.
 Distinguishing eccentricity from these environmental factors will require future detailed analysis using techniques such as frequency-binned correlations \citep{Raidal:2024odr}.